Back

 6. Release the app and continue to improve it

-Now is the time to roll out your app to marketplaces like App Store or Google Play Market.
+Now is the time to roll out your app to marketplaces like the App Store or Google Play Market.
 Gather reviews from your first users and refine the app.
-Their feedback is important — keep track of the things they want and features they complain about.
+Their feedback is important — keep track of things they want and features they complain about.

-Our experience with e-Learning app development — iZumator
+Our experience with e-learning app development — iZumator

-We’ve worked on the e-Learning app from the ground up.
+We’ve worked on the e-learning app from the ground up.
 Our specialists outlined the user flow and created separate dashboards for 5 roles: admin, supervisor, assistant, student, and mentor.
 We’ve made the UI/UX design and developed the platform with a JavaScript-based tech stack.

 In the end, our client got a corporate education platform that can be scaled without refactoring.
 The app gathered positive feedback from the company employees.